KF Tirana: Supporters

 Tirona Fanatics are widely regarded as a right wing tifo-group, whereas Ultras Guerrils are mostly associated with the left due to their history.

 The group quickly rose in membership and became the most organised supporters group in Albania, following Tirana home and away, including European games.
 On 20 May 2015 the majority of the founding members of Tirona Fanatics decided to hand over the management of the group to younger supporters.
 The group has partnerships withMacedonian group Shvercerat of FK Shkupi.

 KF Tirana has another Ultras group called "Capital Crew" which offer a spectacular atmosphere when they are in the stadium.

 Rivalries

 Tirana have three main rivals.
 Vllaznia Shkodër, the oldest derby in the country, with the matches between them called the All-time Albanian derby.
 The other rivalries are the Tirana derbies with Dinamo Tirana and Partizani Tirana.
-However, since 2010s, they have developed a fierce rivalry with Skënderbeu Korçë since the latter side's rise to prominence.
+However, since the 2010s, they have developed a fierce rivalry with Skënderbeu Korçë since the latter side's rise to prominence.